 Travelers crossing the zone regularly report seeing strange lights, floating orbs, and burning bushes.
 Many reports describe fireballs maneuvering through the night sky, changing colors, hanging motionless before shooting off into the night sky at great speed.
 In one instance, two ranchers heading back from a festivity witnessed a fluorescent light floating down from the dark sky that “spit out” humanoid occupants who they say glowed with the same kind of eerie, fluorescent light as they shuffled slowly towards the ranchers.

 The Ernesto and Josefina Diaz Incident

-While the couple struggled to keep their vehicle from submerging further into the mud, two figures approached them, waving at them amid the torrential rain storm.
+While the couple struggled to keep their vehicle from submerging further into the mud, two figures approached, waving at them amid the torrential rain storm.
 Two extremely tall men in yellow raincoats and caps, with unusual but by no means alarming features, offered their assistance to help them get underway again.
 The men instructed the drenched couple to get inside the pickup again while they pushed.
-Before the couple realized, their vehicle had popped out of the hole and on to firmer ground.
+Before the couple realized, their vehicle had popped out of the hole and onto firmer ground.
 When the husband got out of the pickup once more to thank the two men, he saw they were gone.

 The Luis Ramirez Reyes Incident

-Suddenly, he noticed that there were three figures walking up ahead, coming toward them.
+Suddenly, Reyes noticed that there were three figures walking up ahead, coming toward them.
 Hoping that these locals might be able to point them in the right direction, the journalist told his companion, who was doing the driving, to slow down to talk to them.
 As they drove along, he experienced the shock of running into them again – walking in a different part of the desert!